elijah0815/p2-rtx/README.md

 #### ⚠️ Current issues:
 - Most effects are rendered using shaders.
 Effects can get glitchy the further away you are away from the map center.
-Performance is not the best either (as I had do do some dirty hacks to get them to render).
+Performance is not the best either (as I had do do some dirty hacks to get them to render somewhat correctly).
-- Just expect stuff to be a little broken
+- Expect stuff to be a little broken / looking different

 <br>